martindiphoorn/NextNote/4_running_outside_of_docker-compose.md

 > Don't forget to change the existing files

-We now need to adjust our services (note.service.ts and group.service.ts).
+We now need to adjust our services (note-api.service.ts and group-api.service.ts).
 So it will use the api_endpoint specified in the environment file.

-In the note.service.ts file change the following line
+In the `note-api.service.ts` file change the following line
 ```java
 private API_URL = 'http://localhost:8090/notes';
 ```